FerretDB/FerretDB/CONTRIBUTING.md

 Our code follows most of the standard Go conventions, documented on [CodeReviewComments wiki page](https://go.dev/wiki/CodeReviewComments) and some other pages such as [Spelling](https://go.dev/wiki/Spelling).
-Some of our idiosyncrasies:
+Some of our idiosyncrasies are documented below.

 1. We use type switches over BSON types in many places in our code.
    The order of `case`s follows this order: https://pkg.go.dev/github.com/FerretDB/FerretDB/internal/types#hdr-Mapping It may seem random, but it is only pseudo-random and follows BSON spec: https://bsonspec.org/spec.html
 2. We generally pass and return `struct`s by pointers.
    There are some exceptions like `types.Path` that have value semantics, but when in doubt – use pointers.

-3. Log messages should not end with punctuation.
-   Log field names use `snake_case`.
-4. Code comments:
+#### Comments conventions

-   - All top-level declarations, even unexported, should have documentation comments.
+1. All top-level declarations, even unexported, should have documentation comments.
-   - In documentation comments do not describe the name in terms of the name itself (`// Registry is a registry of …`).
+2. In documentation comments do not describe the name in terms of the name itself (`// Registry is a registry of …`).
    Use other words instead; often, they could add additional information and make reading more pleasant (`// Registry stores …`).
-   - In code comments, in general, do not describe _what_ the code does: it should be clear from the code itself (and when it doesn't and the code is tricky, simplify it instead).
+3. In code comments, in general, do not describe _what_ the code does: it should be clear from the code itself (and when it doesn't and the code is tricky, simplify it instead).
    Instead, describe _why_ the code does that if it is not clear from the surrounding context, names, etc.
    There is no need to add comments just because there are no comments if everything is already clear without them.
-   - For code comments, write either sentence fragments (do not start it with a capital letter, do not end it with a dot, use the simplified grammar) for short notes or full sentences (do start them with capital letters, do end them with dots, do check their grammar) when a longer (2+ sentences) explanation is needed (and the code could not be simplified).
+4. For code comments, write either sentence fragments (do not start it with a capital letter, do not end it with a dot, use the simplified grammar) for short notes or full sentences (do start them with capital letters, do end them with dots, do check their grammar) when a longer (2+ sentences) explanation is needed (and the code could not be simplified).

+#### Logging conventions

+(See also our user documentation for notes about logging levels, logging sensitive information, etc.)

+1. Log messages should not end with punctuation.
+2. Log field names should use `snake_case`.
+3. Whatever sensitive information can be logged should be checked by calling `.Enabled(LevelDebug)` on the appropriate logger, not by directly comparing levels with `<` / `>` operators.
+   The same check for `LevelDebug` should be applied if additional sensitive fields should be added to the log message on a different level.

 #### Integration tests conventions